skyway/skyway.github.io/en/js-sdk.md

   </div>
 </div>

-Provides difference information of API refference between ECLWebRTC and SkyWay on [Github](https://github.com/nttcom/skyway-sdk-migration-docs){: target="_blank"}.
+A list of changes between the old (SkyWay) SDK and the new ECLWebRTC SDK can be found on  [Github](https://github.com/nttcom/skyway-sdk-migration-docs){: target="_blank"}.

 ## Sample Code

-Sample code is open to public.

 <div class="row">
   <div class="col-md-9 col-lg-7 col-xl-6">